Bots on Facebook and Instagram? Old news, right?

 However, there are plenty of less sophisticated web scrapers that can inadvertently generate an impression on a Facebook ad.

-Another form of data center traffic, and one that has been well publicised, is fraudulent botnets.
+Another form of data center traffic, and one that has been well publicized, is fraudulent botnets.
 Fraud campaigns such as 3ve and Methbot used data center traffic to route their bots and hide their true location or identity.

 What’s in an ad impression?